 - 1. Any individual experiencing an emergency medical condition must be stabilized prior to transfer to an inpatient unit, other facility, or discharge home, excepting conditions set forth below. - 2.
-A patient is Stable for Discharge, when within reasonable clinical confidence, it is determined that the patient has reached the point where his/her continued care, including diagnostic work-up and/or treatment, could reasonably be performed as an outpatient, provided the patient is given a plan for appropriate follow-up care with the discharge instructions; or, the patient requires no further treatment and the treating physician has provided written documentation of his/her findings. - 3.
-A patient is Stable for Transfer if the treating physician has determined, within reasonable clinical confidence, that the patient is expected to leave the Hospital and be received at a second facility, with no material deterioration in his/her medical condition; and the treating physician reasonably believes the receiving facility has the capability to manage the patient's medical condition and any reasonably foreseeable complication of that condition.
-The patient is considered to be Stable for Transfer when he/she is protected and prevented from injuring himself/herself or others. - 4.
-A patient does not have to be stabilized when: - (i) the patient, after being informed of the risks of transfer and of the hospital's treatment obligations, requests the transfer and signs a transfer request form; or
+A patient is Stable for Discharge, when within reasonable clinical confidence, it is determined that the patient has reached the point where continued care, including diagnostic work-up and/or treatment, could reasonably be performed as an outpatient, provided the patient is given a plan for appropriate follow-up care with the discharge instructions; or, the patient requires no further treatment and the treating Practitioner/APP has provided written documentation of their findings. - 3.
+A patient is Stable for Transfer if the treating Practitioner/APP has determined, within reasonable clinical confidence, that the patient is expected to leave the Hospital and be received at a second facility, with no material deterioration in their medical condition; and the treating Practitioner/APP reasonably believes the receiving facility has the capability to manage the patient's medical condition and any reasonably foreseeable complication of that condition.
+The patient is considered to be Stable for Transfer when they are protected and prevented from injuring themselves or others.

-- (ii) based on the information available at the time of transfer, the medical benefits to be received at another facility outweigh the risks of transfer to the patient, and a physician signs a certification which includes a summary of risks and benefits to this effect. - 5.
-If a patient refuses to accept the proposed stabilizing treatment, the Emergency Department Physician, after informing the patient of the risks and benefits of the proposed treatment and the risks and benefits of the individual's refusal of the proposed treatment, shall take all reasonable steps to have the individual sign a form indicating that he/she has refused the treatment.
-The Emergency Department Physician shall document the patient's refusal in the patient's electronic medical record, which refusal shall be witnessed by the Emergency Department supervisor.
-If the patient so desires, the patient will be offered assistance in finding a physician for outpatient follow-up care.
+- 4. A patient does not have to be stabilized when: - (i) the patient, after being informed of the risks of transfer and of the hospital's treatment obligations, requests the transfer and signs a transfer request form; or - (ii) based on the information available at the time of transfer, the medical benefits to be received at another facility outweigh the risks of transfer to the patient, and a Practitioner/APP signs a certification which includes a summary of risks and benefits to this effect. - 5.
+If a patient refuses to accept the proposed stabilizing treatment, the Emergency Department Practitioner/APP, after informing the patient of the risks and benefits of the proposed treatment and the risks and benefits of the individual's refusal of the proposed treatment, shall take all reasonable steps to have the individual sign a form indicating that they refused the treatment.
+The Emergency Department Practitioner/APP shall document the patient's refusal in the patient's electronic medical record, which refusal shall be witnessed by the Emergency Department supervisor.
+If the patient so desires, the patient will be offered assistance in finding a Practitioner/APP for outpatient follow-up care.